 This museum hosts permanent and temporary exhibitions and has an award-winning garden.
 The McCrae House is a must-visit if you love Canada and its history.

 The West End Rec Centre is in West Guelph, right near the super popular Costco Guelph.
-It features a huge swimming area, two ice rinks, a gym and even a branch of the Guelph Public Library.
-Beth and Ryan have spent many weekend mornings at the West End Rec Centre for swimming lessons!
+It features a huge swimming area, two ice rinks, a basketball gym, a fitness room and even a branch of the Guelph Public Library.

-It has an ice rink, olympic sized pool and many meeting rooms.
+It has an ice rink, Olympic sized pool and many meeting rooms.
 Like the West End Rec Centre, most parents spend many hours at this facility.

-Sleeman Centre
+4. Sleeman Centre (50 Woolwich St)

 The Sleeman Centre is located in the heart of downtown Guelph.
 It is home to our city’s OHL hockey team, the Guelph Storm (OHL Champions 2019!).